hitochan777/unk-replacer/README.md

         --vocab /path/to/json/vocab/file \
         --replace-log /path/to/save/replace/log/file
     ```
+    A replace log keeps track of which parts of an original sentence
+    map to the replaced input sentence.
+    This log is necessary to restore the final translation.

+    You can set `--handle-numbers` if you want to apply special handling to numbers.

-6. Translate the replaced test data with the trained NMT model.
+7. Translate the replaced test data with the trained NMT model.

     We recommend that you ensemble several models because it normally
     leads to the better attention.

-7. Restore the final translation with the following command.
+8. Restore the final translation with the following command.

     ```bash
     unk-rep restore \